Join us in celebrating a woman who ended her affair:

 The Journey After An Affair Ends: What’s Next?

 As one who has been where you have been, I applaud this Marriage Helper follower for sharing this.
 It helps people whose spouses are currently in affairs to see hope.
-It helps people who may currently be involved in an affair to see the struggle that others in the same situation are going through.
-It also gives strength to carry on for those of us who work so diligently to help others.
-It touches us deeply to know that we at Marriage Helper played even a small part in your decision.
+Also, it helps people who may currently be involved in an affair to see the struggle that others in the same situation are going through.
+It also gives strength to carry on for those of us who work so diligently to help others, and it touches us deeply to know that we at Marriage Helper played even a small part in your decision.

 The Grief Process: Mourning the Loss of a Relationship

 Though it hurts some whose spouses are into hear this – and I hate that it will hurt them – I wish to speak to your emotions, not only for you but for others who read this who are in similar situations.